Many Students are Visual learners – They need to see print

 Jack Jump Over the Candlestick!

-First of all, what about the visual learner?
+What about the visual learner?
 And, how does listening to nursery rhymes and dancing help them?
 Seems like visual learners learn from seeing the words when they sing and dance.
 At first, you can show a few words at a time to keep it simple.
 However, as children grow older, you can advance to longer nursery rhymes.
 Also, these rhymes can be printed like poetry and music.
 Furthermore, changing the types of music and dance you play helps all types of learners.
-So, search for rhymes and preschool songs online or at your library.
+So, search for rhymes and songs online or at your library.
 Therefore, these rhymes and songs will help all types of learners.
-They help auditory, visual and kinesthetic preschoolers.
+They help auditory, visual and kinesthetic learners.